 2. Men lie because they want to protect you

 Check out what men need in a relationship.
 From that article, you will understand that a man’s instinct is to protect you at all costs, even from himself.

 If he knows that his actions will harm you emotionally in some way, or affect your trust in him, he will most often lie.

 As it’s NEVER your responsibility when your husband chooses to lie to you, understanding this may perhaps allow you to show grace and forgiveness when they ARE honest with you about something they did that hurt you.
 This will help them see that you won’t hate them if they do something wrong, and want to be transparent with you.

 Does that make sense?

 Let’s say they were honest to you about something they did.
 Your reaction to that could pave the way for them to be transparent in the future, even though it’s still their choice to lie.

 We could go deep on the topic of why men feel like failures on a daily basis, but I’m just going to scratch the surface here.

 Most men, when they walk out the door to go to work, hope to God that no one finds out what a failure they are.
 When you can understand this struggle of your husband, it might help you understand why he sometimes feels the need to lie.

-By understanding your husband’s struggles, you can help him understand that even if he fails you, you will still love and admire him.
+By understanding your man’s struggles, you can help him understand that even if he fails you, you will still love and admire him.
 This will help him be transparent — by knowing you won’t flip a switch those times he decides to be honest with you.

 It helps women to understand, forgive, and have grace for their husbands when they lie, when they understand the WHY behind it.